The quantities provided above are averages only.

 1 sachet

-In a large frying pan, heat a drizzle of olive oil over a high heat.
-Cook the corn kernels and chorizo until lightly browned, 4-6 minutes.
-Transfer to a medium bowl.
+• In a large frying pan, heat a drizzle of olive oilover high heat. • Cook corn kernels and chorizo until lightly browned, 4-6 minutes. • Transfer to a bowl and cover to keep warm.

-SPICY!
-You may find the spice blend hot!
-Add less if you're sensitive to heat.
-Return the frying pan to a medium-high heat with a drizzle of olive oil.
-Cook the capsicum and remaining onion until tender, 4-5 minutes.
-Add the beef mince and cook, breaking up with a spoon, until just browned, 4-5 minutes.
-Add the Mexican Fiesta spice blend and tomato paste and cook until fragrant, 1 minute.
-Add the water, stirring to combine.
-Reduce heat to low, then sprinkle the shredded Cheddar cheese on top.
-Cover tightly with foil or a lid, then cook until the cheese has melted, 3-4 minutes.
+• SPICY!
+You may find the spice blend hot.
+Add less if sensitive to heat. • Drain oil from pan, then add Mexican Fiesta spice blend and tomato paste (see ingredients) and cook until fragrant, 1 minute.
+Add the water, stirring to combine. • Reduce heat to low, then sprinkle over Cheddar cheese.
+Cover tightly with foil or a lid, then cook until cheese is melted, 3-4 minutes.